simonpcouch/predictivebench/inst/submission_format.md

 ## Submission format

-The return value is a submission.csv file with predictions with the **same number of rows as the data being predicted** and in the same order.
+The return value is a submission.csv file with predictions with the **same number of rows as the data being predicted** and in the original order from `test.csv`.
+Do not reorder rows.
 For observations with missing data such that a prediction cannot be generated, return `NA`.

 If you're using tidymodels, the submission can be `write.csv(collect_predictions(last_fit(<some_workflow>)), file = "submission.csv")` (or `augment(<some_workflow>)` for a fitted workflow).
 If you use either of those functions, provide their output exactly as-is.